What does Mission Road Ministries do?

 Reading and writing

-Personal activities of daily living such as eating, dressing, mobility and toileting.
-Instrumental activities of daily living such as preparing meals, taking medication, using the telephone, managing money, using transportation and doing housekeeping activities, uccupational skills and maintaining a safe environment.
+Personal activities of daily living such as eating, dressing, mobility, and toileting.
+Instrumental activities of daily living such as preparing meals, taking medication, using the telephone, managing money, using transportation, housekeeping, occupational skills, and maintaining a safe environment.

 What are supports?

-The concept of supports originated about 15 years ago and it has revolutionized the way habilitation and education services are provided to persons with mental retardation.
-Rather than mold individuals into pre-existing diagnostic categories and force them into existing models of service, the supports approach evaluates the specific needs of the individual and then suggests strategies, services and supports that will optimize individual functioning.
+The concept of supports revolutionized the way habilitation and education services are provided to persons with an intellectual and/or developmental disability.
+Rather than mold individuals into pre-existing diagnostic categories and force them into existing models of service, the supports approach evaluates the specific needs of individuals and then suggests strategies, services, and supports that will optimize individuals’ functioning.
 The supports approach also recognizes that individual needs and circumstances will change over time.
-Supports were an innovative aspect of the 1992 AAIDD manual and they remain critical in the 2002 system.
-In 2002, they have been dramatically expanded and improved to reflect significant progress over the last decade.
-Supports are defined as the resources and individual strategies necessary to promote the development, education, interests, and personal well-being of a person with mental retardation.
-Supports can be provided by a parent, friend, teacher, psychologist, doctor or by any appropriate person or agency.
+Supports were an innovative aspect of the 1992 AAIDD manual and remain critical in the current system.
+They have been dramatically expanded and improved to reflect significant progress over the last few decades.
+Supports are defined as the resources and individual strategies necessary to promote the development, education, interests, and personal well-being of a person with an intellectual and/or developmental disability.
+Supports can be provided by a parent, friend, teacher, psychologist, doctor, or by an appropriate person or agency.

 Why are supports important?

-Providing individualized supports can improve personal functioning, promote self-determination and societal inclusion, and improve personal well-being of a person with mental retardation.
-Focusing on supports as the way to improve education, employment, recreation, and living environments is an important part of person-centered approaches to providing supports to people with mental retardation.
+Providing individualized supports can improve personal functioning, promote self-determination and societal inclusion, and improve the personal well-being of people with IDD.
+Focusing on supports as the way to improve education, employment, recreation, and living environments is an important part of person-centered approaches to providing supports to people with IDD.